-I was wading in the surf on Matagorda beach one warm, sunny day exchanging dialogue with Clara.￼
+I was wading in the surf on Matagorda beach one warm, sunny day while exchanging dialogue with Clara.￼

 I had known Clara for about ten years and I have to admit, conversing with her was like pulling teeth.
 I don’t want to say she was dull, but she was too quiet and a tad introverted.